A TRUSTED AFTERCARE PARTNER FOR VETERINARY PRACTICES

 Founded in 2023 after the loss of my own beloved dog, Tilly, the PLSG is now an established nationwide service trusted by veterinary practices to support clients beyond the euthanasia appointment.

-Weekly facilitated online group support sessions
+Free facilitated online group sessions offering emotional support.

-Curated resources and signposting to appropriate external support where required
+Curated resources and signposting to appropriate external support where required.

 Protects your team from ongoing emotional pressure